-- ➤ Before staff or clients enter the center, center personnel should obtain the following information daily: - ✓ Have you had close contact with someone who has tested positive for COVID-19 within the past 14 days?

-- ✓ Are you currently ill?
+- ➤ Before staff or clients enter the adult day center, a nurse or other center personnel should obtain the following information daily: - ✓ Have you had close contact with someone who has tested positive for COVID-19 within the past 14 days? - ✓ Are you currently ill?
 Do you have symptoms of a cold, cough, or shortness of breath?
-Have you temporarily lost your sense of taste or smell? - ✓ Do you currently have a fever or have you had a fever within the past week?
+Have you temporarily lost your sense of taste or smell?

+✓ Do you currently have a fever or have you had a fever within the past week?